Initial Situation and Goal

 Gaussian Process Prediction: Input R Objects

-We choose ‘Gaussian Process Regression Models’ as selected ‘R’ objects and click ‘OK’.
+We choose 'Gaussian Process Regression Models' as selected 'R' Objects and click 'OK'.

-Now, click the execute button (green arrow) or choose the menu ‘R Script’ -> ‘Execute’ and all calculations are done via ‘R’.
-Calculations are done if the text at the lower left status bar contains ‘Last execute error state: OK’.
-Our result is available via the ‘Summaries’ menu.
+Now, click the execute button (green arrow) or choose the menu 'R Script' \(\rightarrow\) 'Execute' and all calculations are done via 'R'.
+Calculations are done if the text at the lower left status bar contains 'Last execute error state: OK'.
+Our result is available via the 'Summaries' menu.

-The entry “Predictions” opens a dataset with the input data and all response columns that are predictable from the chosen GPR models.
+The entry 'Predictions' opens a dataset with the input data and all response columns that are predictable from the chosen GPR models.

 Gaussian Process Prediction: Result